18F/tis-discovery/management/strategy.md

 The goal of the Team Integration System (TIS) is to help redefine the government labor market and transform how the government builds and manages teams to achieve agency missions.

-To achieve this goal, we are researching and potentially building a talent marketplace and online matchmaking platform.
+To achieve this goal, we are researching and potentially building a talent marketplace and online matchmaking platform, and/or integrating with existing private sector solutions.
 TIS is envisioned to help government managers match their budgeted project work with hybrid teams of available, skilled, and interested employees and contractors.
 By providing an online tool for finding, connecting with, and deploying skilled professionals, managers should be able to assemble effective project teams oriented around specific problems efficiently.
-The system should automatically generate and finalize approved boilerplate for any contracts with combinations of vendors and HR efficiently.

-This project consists of product discovery to determine the viability of particular approaches, researching the existing federal workforce landscape and regulatory environment, and mapping the professional services acquisition process across vehicles.
+This project consists of product discovery to determine the viability of particular approaches, researching the existing federal workforce landscape and regulatory environment, and documenting the professional services acquisition options we have going forward.

 See the [Discovery MOU](https://drive.google.com/file/d/0BwxvcCvwvTB3QUZXSTZyNzdDNkE/view) for more details.

 #### Tracks

-The TIS discovery project is divided into three tracks; **Research**, **Acquisition**, and **Product**.
+The TIS discovery project is divided into two tracks; **Research** and **Product**.

-1. Perform market related research with agency management, vendors and contractors, integration partners, and include perspectives from literature and other materials to produce a clear and confident market research report to guide the product forward, if approved.
+1. Perform market and regulatory related research with agency management, vendors and contractors, integration partners, and include perspectives from literature and other materials to produce a clear and confident market research report to guide the product forward, if approved.

-2. Plan, execute, monitor, and report on status of contractor or team acquisitions.
-Use these pilot acquisitions to map and engineer processes and generate reusable artifacts and templates for further automation.

-3. Submit suggestions for core platform architecture and operational practices, and prioritize MVP features for agency management, vendors, contractors, and acquisition professionals.
+2. Document potential product strategy and possible core platform architecture and operational practices, and prioritize MVP features for agency management, vendors, contractors, and acquisition professionals.
 Possibly provide mockups of feature interfaces or integrations.

 #### Team